FedRAMP/docs/docs/rev5/authorization-data-sharing.md

 # Authorization Data Sharing Standard

-!!! success "Effective Date(s) & Overall Applicability for Rev5: Optional (Open Beta)"
+!!! success "Effective Date(s) & Overall Applicability for Rev5: Optional"
-      - **Optional (Open Beta) beginning 2026-01-12.**
+      - **Optional (Open Beta) beginning 2026-02-02.**
       - **Providers MUST notify FedRAMP of intent to participate in the Authorization Data Sharing Rev5 Open Beta by submitting a sign-up form to FedRAMP.**
-      - Rev5 Authorized providers MAY adopt this standard beginning January 12, 2026 if they are also participating in the Significant Change Notification and Vulnerability Detection and Response betas.
+      - Rev5 Authorized providers MAY adopt this standard beginning February 2, 2026 if they are also participating in the Significant Change Notification and Vulnerability Detection and Response betas.
-      - Providers MUST plan to address all requirements and recommendations in this standard by the end of the Open Beta on April 24, 2026.
+      - Providers MUST plan to address all requirements and recommendations in this standard by the end of the Open Beta on May 22, 2026.
       - It is up to providers to coordinate with their active agency customers to ensure agency customers will not be negatively impacted by the provider&#x27;s participation in this beta.

       - **Beta Sign-up Form:** [https://test](https://test)